vfarcic/devops26/manuscript/17-progressive-delivery.md

 git push
 ```

 We made the changes and pushed them to the GitHub repository.
-Now, all that's left is to execute another loop that will keep sending requests to the application and display the output.
+Now, all that's left is to execute another loop.
+We'll keep sending requests to the application and display the output.

 W> Please go to the **second terminal** before executing the command that follows.